ttz0523/S2R-main/readme.md

 Official PyTorch implementation of the AAAI 2026 paper "Sim-to-Real: An Unsupervised Noise Layer for Screen-Camera Watermarking Robustness."

 This repository implements a S2R image watermarking framework.
 It supports model training, watermark encoding, physical shooting simulation, geometric correction, and message decoding.
+The dataset uploaded here is a reduced subset meant for demonstration purposes only due to size constraints.
+For the complete, original dataset, you must download it directly from the official COCO datasets.

 ## Training